 Not until the wood has obtained the correct humidity levels do I begin to glue the pieces of wood together and finish the shaping process.
 When a Gram Kajak paddle is ready for use, it consists of 13 to 19 pieces of wood altogether.

 I reinforce most of my paddles with edges as this greatly reduces wear and adds an aesthetic detail to the paddles.
 The blades are reinforced with hardwood along the edges and on the tip.
 This also allows you to polish or scrape the edges if your paddle gets rough use and scars.

 I treat all my paddles approximately 10 times with 3 different mixtures of oil, which I make myself.
-The mixtures are made from linseed oil and kanauba wax.
-I find that the formula not only excels in displacing water and increasing adhesion between hand and paddle shaft, it also adds a warm colored finish to the paddles that highlights the wood.
+The mixtures are made from linseed oil and carnauba wax.
+I find that the formula not only excels in displacing water and increasing adhesion between hand and paddle shaft, it also adds a warm colored finish to the paddles that highlight the wood.

 The paddles surface treatment will fade over time because of contact with hard surfaces.
 When needed, you can simply rub some linseed oil on your paddle.
 This works best if you gently warm the oil at 50-60 degrees Celsius as the oil better penetrates the wood at these temperatures.

 Please be aware, that any rags used with linseed oil should either be stored in a closed metal container with a properly sealed lid or burned immediately following use.
 Otherwise, the oil can easily become hot enough to make the rags spontaneously combust.